mizunopei/freemarket_sample_61c/README.md

 |address_id|references|foreign_key: true|
 |profile_id|references|foreign_key: true|
 ### Association
-- belongs_to :address
+- has_one :address
-- belongs_to :profile
+- has_one :profile
 - has_many :items
 - has_many :likes